JiaweiHan88/udacityp3/writeup.md

 As a next step, I normalized the image data to increase numerical stability, using very big or small values can add up to a large error.
 Instead we want our data to have zero mean.
 For image data, (pixel - 128)/ 128 is a quick way to approximately normalize the data.
 I used another variation where i normalized the data around its mean value.
-(Here i was not sure whether normalizing each image to its local mean or normalizing the whole dataset to its global mean is a better way, used the local approach)

-The mean value of the training dataset before normalization was todo and after todo
+The mean value of the training dataset before normalization was 131.34 and afterwards 0.03

 I decided to generate additional data because i see a big difference in training data samples for the different classes.
 I was afraid that this could lead to a bias of the neural network to the classes with high sample count.
 Another reason was to increase robustness of the network and reduce overfitting.